The reasonable adjustment digital flag action checklist: what you need to do to achieve compliance

 Suggested actions

-- obvious and overtly apparent and;
+• obviously and overtly apparent

-- highly visible on the cover, title and/or front page of a document, file, or electronic record and/or;
+• highly visible on the cover, title and/or front page of a document, file, or electronic record and/or

-- highly visible on every page of an electronic record (for example as an alert, flag, or banner)
+• highly visible on every page of an electronic record (for example, as an alert, flag, or banner)

 Step 4: share